 Sibiu is a magical place to visit during any time of year.
 Whenever you decide to visit, there’s no shortage of things to do in Sibiu.

 If you happen to find yourself there during the holiday season, bask in the glow of the twinkling lights strung throughout the squares and through the narrow cobblestone alleys and stair passages.

 The market takes place in Piața Mare, the Main Square in the old town.

 Surrounded by the looming gothic and art deco buildings in the Square, visit the cozy wooden cottages to find a variety of souvenirs to suit your tastes.

 You can find handcrafted ornaments, hand-painted Romanian pottery, Romanian treats such as covrigi, and (in keeping with the trend of Christmas markets around the world) plenty of hot wine.

 Depending on the year, you can find an ice rink or bumper cars for family-friendly entertainment.
-The focal point of the market is a large Christmas tree, from which thousands of strung lights are hung overhead, strewn out to the perimeter of the market.
+The focal point of the market is a large Christmas tree, from which thousands of strung lights are hung overhead, strewn out to the market’s perimeter.